 Goal and impact

-The threat-to-life model automatically examines messages, such as intercepted EncroChat messages, for life-threatening content, such as death threats, kidnappings or assaults.
-The system looks at signal words (such as 'death', 'cutting off' and 'sleeping') and the situation in which they are used, to determine how serious the threat is.
+The threat-to-life model automatically examines messages, such as intercepted EncroChat messages, for life-threatening content, such as death threats, kidnappings or aggravated assaults.
+The system is trained on messages with signal words (such as 'death', 'shooting' and 'sleeping') and the context in which they are used, to determine whether there is a threat and how serious it is.
 This saves police a lot of time searching through millions of messages, something almost impossible to do by hand.

 Considerations

-The advantages of this model are the large volume of messages that can be quickly checked for potential life threats and the sensitivity of the model.
+Using a model allows for quick pre-selection on possible death threats in a large amount of data which was not possible manually.
 This makes it possible to recognise even words that seem innocuous, such as 'sleep', as a threat.
 This helps to prevent real violence.

 A possible drawback is that the system can sometimes have blind spots.
-This means that threatening messages can be missed (so-called false negatives) or alarms set off wrongly (so-called false positives).
+This means that threatening messages may be missed (so-called false negatives) or alarms may go off wrongly (so-called false positives).

 Human intervention